Today you’re going to learn how to make a mood tracker in a bullet journal.

 For the most part, you’re probably wondering how to interlace the mood tracker’s design with a bullet journal monthly theme of your choice.

-With this in mind, I decided to share with you my favorite bujo mood pages I created within the months.
+With this in mind, I decided to share with you my favorite bujo mood pages I created over the months.

 September Mood Tracker